skrattaren/apf.rst/apf.rst

   rhymes with 'B-drive', which is how one usually refers to the secondary floppy drive in a personal computer.

-  Interestingly, Douglas R. Hofstader's "`Goedel, Escher, Bach: an Eternal Golden Braid`_" contains a chapter in which one of the characters (the Anteater) describes how an anthill can be viewed as a brain, in which the movements of ants are the thoughts of the heap.
+  Interestingly, Douglas R. Hofstader's **Goedel, Escher, Bach: an Eternal Golden Braid** contains a chapter in which one of the characters (the Anteater) describes how an anthill can be viewed as a brain, in which the movements of ants are the thoughts of the heap.